fburlig/BSS_COVID_migration/README.md

 This repository contains all data and code required to replicate Burlig, Sudarshan, and Schlauch (2020): "Quantifying the effect of domestic travel bans on COVID-19 infections".
 The main text of the paper can be found in [`BSS_COVID_migration.pdf`](LINK), and the Supplementary Information can be found in [`BSS_COVID_migration_SI.pdf`](LINK) (note that these are currently blank; we will update when permitted by the journal).

 ### Required data and file structure
 Due to a non-disclosure agreement between the financial services firm that provided the remittances data, we are unable to provide the raw data publicly.
 Academic researchers wishing to replicate our results from scratch can contact us for details on how to obtain the remittances data.
 Our non-disclosure agreement does permit us to share aggregated data, so this repository contains all data required to reproduce our empirical estimates and all figures/tables in the main paper and SI.
 As a result, we leave the `Data/Raw` data folder empty.
-We provide the required data in the `XXX` folder.
+We provide the required data in the `Data/Generated` folder.

 The file structure for this project is as follows (OBVIOUSLY UPDATE ME TO MATCH FOR THIS PROJECT):
 ```